ckiriek/asetria/docs/PITCH_DECK.md

 ## 💡 The Solution

-**Asetria Writer - AI-powered platform for automated regulatory document generation**
+**Skaldi Writer - AI-powered platform for automated regulatory document generation**

 ### What We Do:
 - 🤖 **AI generates** professional regulatory documents